 The workflows are run automatically.
 Each workflow gets its own temporary directory to run.
-These directories are cleaned up after the tests are completed.
-If you wish to inspect the output of a failing workflow you can use the --keep-workflow-wd flag to disable cleanup.
-This will also make sure the logs of the pipeline are saved in the temporary directory.
-When --keep-workflow-wd is set, the paths to the logs and the temporary directory are reported in pytest's output.
-The -keep-workflow-wd flag is highly recommended when debugging pipelines.
+The stdout and stderr of the workflow command are also saved to this directory.
+The temporary directories are cleaned up after the tests are completed.
+If you wish to inspect the output of a failing workflow you can use the --kwd or --keep-workflow-wd flag to disable cleanup.
+This will also make sure the logs of the pipeline are not deleted.
+The --keep-workflow-wd flag is highly recommended when debugging pipelines.